gacetta/notes/advancedCss.md

   position: absolute
   position: fixed

 ---
 ### Stacking Contexts
 ---
 Like layers
 most common approach is `z-index`.
 The lower the number, the lower the layer (or further back the layer).

 There are other properties that affect the layer, though.

+---
+## CSS Architecture, Components and Build
+---
+How to approach setting up your project:
+1. Think - think about the layout of your webpage or web app before writing code.
+2. Build - build your layout in HTML and CSS with a consistent structure for naming classes.
+3. Architect - Create a logical architecture for your CSS with files and folders.

+THINK
+`component-driven design`
+- Modular building blocks that make up interfaces
+- re-usable across a project, and between different projects
+- independent, allowing us to use them anywhere on the page

+BUILD
+`BEM` - Block Element Modifier

+  Low-specificity BEM selectors:

+    .block {}
+    .block__element{}
+    .block__element--modifier {}

+ARCHITECT
+`The 7-1 Pattern` - We have 7 different folders for partial Sass files, and 1 main Sass file to import all other files into a compiled CSS stylesheet.

+The folders:
+1. base/
+2. components/
+3. layout/
+4. pages/
+5. themes/
+6. abstracts/
+7. vendors/

+---